BashiirHagi/aws-iconik-transcoder/README.md

 - sudo systemctl start iconik-edge-transcoder
 ```

-- save the changes by running - wq!
+- Save the changes by running - wq!
-- run chmod 700 transcoder-services.sh to give the script executable permissions
+- Run chmod 700 transcoder-services.sh to give the script executable permissions

 ## AWS AMI setup
 - Navigate to the EC2 intances console
 - Select the instance that you want to create an AMI image for
 - Click on Actions
 - Click on Image and Templates
 - Click on Create Image
-- AMI image is created now, and can be used to launch instances with retaining OS image and installed tools & dpependencies
+- AMI image is created now, and can be used to launch instances, retaining OS image and installed tools & dependencies